- Enjoy the peace of Bandipur, a hilltop town with incredible views

 Today’s hike will take you through forests with a rich variety of trees and birdlife.
 In the spring, you will likely see the pink, red and purple blooms of rhododendron flowers, Nepal’s national flower.
 The Annapurna range will be visible through clearings in the forest, including three of the highest mountains in the world: Annapurna I, Dhaulagiri and Manaslu.

 After arriving in the village of Panchase Banjyang, a car will take you back to Pokhara.
-The town is an ideal place to shop for Nepal-made souvenirs, such as handmade paper, woollen clothing and Tibetan-style jewellery.
-Pokhara also has some of the best international cuisine in the country (plus great happy hour drink specials to enjoy while watching the sun set over Phewa Lake).
+The town is an ideal place to shop for Nepal-made souvenirs, such as handmade paper, woollen clothing and Tibetan-style jewelry.
+Pokhara also has some of the best international cuisines in the country (plus great happy hour drink specials to enjoy while watching the sunset over Phewa Lake).